Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/redshift-setup.md

 | `tcp_keepalive_interval`  | 200 | Number of Seconds of inactivity before the next probe is sent |
 | `tcp_keepalive_count`  | 5 | Number of times probes will be sent |

+For your tcp_keepalive inputs, we recommend taking a look at the [Redshift documentation](https://docs.aws.amazon.com/redshift/latest/mgmt/troubleshooting-connections.html) for more information on the right configuration for you.

 ## Authentication Parameters